Skip to Content

 AI

-AI-powered features including an assistant, magic blocks, course planning, and RAG (Retrieval-Augmented Generation).
+AI-powered features including the course assistant, magic blocks, course planning, and RAG (Retrieval-Augmented Generation).
+All AI features are powered by Google Gemini.

 Analytics